Table of Contents

 What is the significance of the Indus River in the region?

-The Indus River has been the lifeblood of the regions it flows through, particularly in Jammu & Kashmir and Pakistan.
+The Indus River has been the lifeblood of the regions it flows through, particularly in Jammu & Kashmir.
 It supports agriculture, provides water for drinking, and has historical importance, being part of one of the world’s oldest civilizations, the Indus Valley Civilization.

 How does the Indus River contribute to agriculture in Jammu & Kashmir?